ethanbresk/SoundSage/README.md

 This project involves connecting your Spotify account to our website for login and obtaining whitelist access to our database.
 To get full access of SoundSage's functionality, the following must be completed:

-1.  **Whitelist your Spotify Account in SoundSage:** Please contact the SoundSage database manager, Ethan Bresk, and provide him the email associated with your Spotify account.
+1.  **Whitelist your Spotify Account in SoundSage:** Please contact the SoundSage database manager, Ethan Bresk (ebresk@g.ucla.edu), and provide him the email associated with your Spotify account.

-2.  **Whitelist your IP address in SoundSage's Database:** Please contact the SoundSage database manager, Ethan Bresk, and provide him the IP address from which you would like to use SoundSage.
+2.  **Whitelist your IP address in SoundSage's Database:** Please contact the SoundSage database manager, Ethan Bresk (ebresk@g.ucla.edu), and provide him the IP address from which you would like to use SoundSage.
 Your IP address will be whitelisted access on our Mongo Database.

 ### II.
 Local Installation and Server Setup:

-1. Install **Node.js** and **node package manager (npm)** onto the device from which you would like to use SoundSage.
+1. Install **Node.js** and **node package manager (npm)** onto the device from which you would like to run SoundSage.

 2. Run `git clone https://github.com/ethanbresk/SoundSage.git` in your terminal while in the directory where you would like to store a copy of SoundSage.